TufahaLLC/HexCoreAI/docs/HexCoreAi_architecture_design.md

 ## Overview

-The recommended design is a fully serverless, event-driven pipeline: Client initiates a WebSocket connection via API Gateway, triggering match analysis; a Lambda consumes match IDs from SQS in batches of 10 to fetch and filter Riot data, writes filtered slices to DynamoDB, then publishes a "match.filtered.ready" event that starts a Step Functions workflow which fans out to multi-agent analysis.
+The recommended design is a fully serverless, event-driven pipeline: Client initiates a WebSocket connection via API Gateway, triggering match analysis; a Lambda consumes match IDs from SQS in batches of 10 to fetch and filter Riot data, writes filtered slices to DynamoDB, then publishes a "match.filtered.ready" event that starts a Step Functions workflow which fans out to agent orchestrators.
+Each orchestrator invokes an AWS Bedrock Agent using streaming with trace events for transparent progress, then returns structured results for synthesis.
 Throughout the entire flow, progress updates are sent back to the client via WebSocket connections.
+Idempotency and schema validation (AWS Lambda Powertools + Zod) ensure safe retries and correctness.
 This approach decouples ingestion from analysis, enables robust retries and parallelism, provides real-time progress feedback, and leverages DynamoDB's serverless scalability without VPC cold start penalties.

 ## Architecture Diagram

 ```
 Client (Next.js)
     ↓
-API Gateway WebSocket API ($connect)
+API Gateway WebSocket API ($connect/$disconnect)
     ↓
 Lambda: WebSocket Connect Handler
+    ├─→ Validate query params (Powertools Parser + Zod)
-    ├─→ Store connectionId in DynamoDB (Connections table)
+    ├─→ Store connectionId in DynamoDB (Connections table, TTL 2h)
-    ├─→ Enqueue match IDs to SQS
+    ├─→ Enqueue match IDs to SQS (Powertools Idempotency)
     └─→ Send initial update: "Processing started"
     ↓
 SQS Standard Queue (with DLQ)